ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject/tasks/selenium/module1/hometask.md

 2. Create and checkout to the branch with name `module-1-branch`
 2. Add the necessary Selenium and NUnit packages to your C# project using NuGet Package Manager.

-### Scenario 1: Successful Login with Valid Credentials
+### Scenario: Successful Login with Valid Credentials

 1. Create a new C# test class for your Selenium test.
 2. Set up the Selenium WebDriver with the Chrome or Firefox browser